 Parental notification: In case of emergency

-Ramstein Air Base, Germany -- Now that school is back in session, parents may be worried about the safety of their children for the hours the family is separated during the school day.
+Ramstein Air Base, Germany -- Now that school is almost back in session, parents may be worried about the safety of their children for the hours the family is separated during the school day.

 In the instance of an emergency, or change in normal school operations such as weather delays or evacuations, parents will be notified by the school through two primary sources.